-In total with food and drink, I spent around 80 euros.
+In total, with food and drink, I spent around 80 euros.
 The people were friendly, the service was fast, and the facility was clean and inviting.
 Money well spent, I’d say!

 3 pm – 5 pm

 After drying off from the pool, take a walk by the pier and the surrounding Porto Montenegro Village.
 Check out the luxury residences and window shop at the luxury stores.
-The beauty of the marina boggles the mind and makes for a great promenade to walk and hang out.
+The beauty of the marina boggles the mind and makes for a grand promenade to walk and hang out.

-Honestly, the chance to see Porto Montenegro during golden hour was one of my fondest memories of my time in the country.
+Honestly, the chance to see Porto Montenegro during the golden hour was one of my fondest memories of my time in the country.

 5 pm – 8 pm

 Sushi, pasta, pizza, seafood…the dining possibilities are endless!
 My friends and I opted for Italian food at a local eatery near the Porto Montenegro Village.
 Alfresco dining establishments line the streets as passersby stroll (Think Rome or South Beach, Miami).

 Besides the amazing food, the dining atmosphere in Porto Montenegro creates its own ambiance.
 Everything just seems to come together perfectly.

 Go out!
 There are countless chic bars, pubs, and clubs awaiting patrons during warm summer nights.
 Montenegro’s coast has become world-famous for its clubs, so you would be remiss to miss a night out while visiting!